On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Dvoretzky-Rogers-type volume bounds

-To date, these special configurations are known to exist in only four different dimensions: For $n=2$, the directions of the vertices of an equilateral triangle with barycenter at the origin give a system of three equiangular lines.
-For $n=3$, we may take the vertex directions of a regular icosahedron.
-In dimensions $n=7$ and $n=23$, there exist sets of $28$ and $276$ equiangular lines with an angle of $\arccos(1/3)$ and $\arccos(1/5)$, respectively.
-These configurations are constructed in~\cite{lemmens1973equiangular}.
-Moreover, a result of Neumann (cf.~\cite[Thm.~3.2]{lemmens1973equiangular}) states that, if there is a set of $\binom{n+1}{2}$ equiangular lines, then $\sqrt{n+2}$ is an odd integer.
-Bannai et al.~\cite{bannaimunembenkov2005the} proved that this is neither possible for $n=47$ nor $n=79$, and thus the first unknown candidate is $n=119$. \end{proof}
+for every $1 \leq \ell < k \leq m = \binom{n+1}{2}$.
+In other words, the vectors $u_i$ are the directions of a set of~$\binom{n+1}{2}$ \emph{equiangular lines}.
+(By a result of M.~Gerzon, cf.~\cite[Thm.~3.5]{lemmens1973equiangular} and its proof, the maximal number of equiangular lines in $\R^n$ is at most $\binom{n+1}{2}$, and this many equiangular lines necessarily enclose angles equal to $\arccos(1/\sqrt{n+2})$.)
+For $n=2$, the directions from the center of an equilateral triangle to its vertices give a system of three equiangular lines.
+For $n=3$, we may take the directions from the center of a regular icosahedron to its vertices.
+In dimensions $n=7$ and $n=23$, there exist sets of $28$ and $276$ equiangular lines with an angle of $\arccos(1/3)$ and $\arccos(1/5)$, respectively, and for $n\leq 118$, $n \neq 2,3,7,23$, no such configuration exists (see \cref{rem_DR_mnj}~(\romannumeral3) for further details). \end{proof}